 Aimed at writers, photographers and PR practitioners, and hoping to cover print, broadcast and online media, Freelance Forum is organised by Dublin Freelance NUJ branch with support from the Broadcasting Authority of Ireland.

 Originally conceived as a series of one-day information and training seminars, the Forum adapted to Covid restrictions in 2020, presenting a combination of podcast interviews and live webinars online events in the Spring and Autumn of 2020 and 2021.
 In 2022, as restrictions ease, the Forum is returning to in-person events, in addition to a new series of original podcasts.
-The podcasts can be accessed using any podcast client/podcatcher, or directly from Soundcloud.
+The Freelance Forum podcasts can be accessed on Apple Podcasts or using any podcast client/podcatcher, or directly from Soundcloud.

 Freelance Forum Episode 41: Commissioning Editors